stnuessl/rf/README.md

 ## Project Status

-Most of the features I wanted are implemented and are working quite well (maybe except for the _--sanitize-includes_ option).
+Most of the features I wanted are implemented and are working quite well.
 Feel free to grab __rf__ and try it out yourself.

 ### What's supported right now?